Connect with others who understand.

 Rybrevant is administered through an intravenous infusion, with the dosage based on the recipient’s baseline body weight.
 The drug is initially given weekly for four weeks, with the first dose split between two days in the first week.

-For those receiving Rybrevant in combination with chemotherapy, the treatment continues every three weeks starting at week 7.
+• For those receiving Rybrevant in combination with chemotherapy (carboplatin and pemetrexed), the treatment usually continues every three weeks starting at Week 7.

 Side effects

-Rare but serious side effects may include infusion-related reactions; interstitial lung disease (ILD)/pneumonitis; severe dermatologic (skin) reactions; ocular (eye-related) toxicity; and harm to an unborn fetus.
+Rare but serious side effects of Rybrevant as a stand-alone therapy may include infusion-related reactions; interstitial lung disease (ILD)/pneumonitis; severe dermatologic (skin) reactions (such as toxic epidermal necrolysis and acneiform dermatitis); ocular toxicity (eye damage); and harm to an unborn fetus.

 For more information about this treatment, visit: